Sauna, Other Thermal Experiences and Glossary

 Sauna Master / Aufgus Master – Someone trained extensively in the use and benefits of sauna.
 Their primary role is to guide bathers in proper use and etiquette.
 An add-on role is that of entertainer.

 Thermal Suite - A space with multiple thermal experiences.
-Typically at least a sauna, steam bath, cold plunge and rest/relaxation areas.
+Typically including four key elements; hot, cold, rest, rinse.
+Often includes at least a sauna, steam bath, cold plunge and rest/relaxation areas.
 These areas are typically textile-free (nude) and so usually at least partially partitioned from textile areas.

 Thermal Bathing: